 How about Languages?

 - Students have optional and compulsory languages.
-Optional languages include Telugu (all ages), Spanish (all ages), German (grade 4 onwards) and Chinese (grade 4 onwards).
+Optional languages include Telugu (all ages), Spanish (all ages), Italian and French.
 Compulsory languages are English, Hindi, Special English/Sanskrit.

 - We have designed an innovative approach that helps students learn languages effortlessly.

 - What we teach is not very different, but how we teach is very different.
 We love math and we use unique pedagogy to help children develop mathematics joyfully.

 - Why is it important to make maths learning joyful?

 - Teaching science is more of a process with mistakes and messiness.
 We adopted the Studio-based learning developed by educationist John Dewey at The Laboratory School.

 - We have adopted various frameworks and tools developed by Harvard University Graduate School of Education that enable us to look at teaching analytically, develop new approaches to planning and make informed decisions about instruction.